PubsandBeer

 BeerABVScoreNotes

-A mix of the Saturday regulars and the more hardened in for the last 40 minutes of serving.
+A mix of regulars and the more occasional for last 50 minutes of serving.

 BeerABVScoreNotes